ckdextergames/Icarus_mods/README.md

 * Adds 12 additional inventory slots
 * Provides 100% fall damage resistance
 * Increases weight capacity ten-fold over the vanilla "Adlift" suit module
+* __Special Note on the Panther Mark 2: A more powerful and mutually exlusive version of the Panther suit module, this incorporates the What is This talent (for a chance of exotics when mining metals) and reivies the Gifts of Tartarus from CritFail, removing cave sickness.__

 *"They say the best things in life are free.
 This must not be one of them" -- Sol*